 Newer homes tend to be valued more.
 Critical parts of the house such as the plumbing and electrical system are newer and therefore less likely to break down.
 But, an older home that has been well maintained is much more valuable than a poorly maintained one.

 The right upgrades such as the ones that make homes more energy-efficient add value to a home.
 But not all updates are valued equally and it also depends on the market you’re in.

 The key is knowing what upgrades increase a home’s value when the time to sell inevitably comes.
-You want to choose a home remodel that either adds living square footage, make the home feel more spacious and prettier with a low-cost investment, reduce the need for maintenance hassles or make the house more energy-efficient.
+You want to choose a home remodel that either add living square footage, makes the home feel more spacious and prettier with a low-cost investment, reduces the need for maintenance hassles or makes the house more energy-efficient.

 Do a minor kitchen remodel